-In these courses I give you a step by step look my proposal and my pricing process.
-Florists are not being “sneaky” by checking out my proposal.
+In these courses I give you a step by step look my process.
+Florists are not being “sneaky” by checking out my proposal (or my pricing!).

 Not sure if one of my courses is right for you?
 Shoot me an e-mail any time firstname.lastname@example.org